dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 future2 => MyRunnable done
 future3 => MyCallable done
 ```

-`invokeAll` and `invokeAny` takes only callables and return results.
-The difference is that `invokeAll` wait until all threads are executed and return ordered list (order in which initial list of callables was passed) as array of Futures. `invokeAny` - run all threads, but wait only the first one and return it (not future) and terminates all unfinished threads.
+Don't confuse (both takes only callables and return results):
+* `invokeAll` - wait until all threads are executed and return ordered list of futures
+* `invokeAny` - run all threads, but wait only the first one and return it (not future) and terminates all unfinished threads.
 ```java
 import java.util.*;
 import java.util.concurrent.*;